-Let me end this post by asking you readers: What do you think about this recent development?
-If you are a resident of Parañaque, who do you think is the mastermind behind the illegal tapping and the theft of cables?
-Do you think Parañaque will be a hot spot for cable thieves?
+Let me end this post by asking you readers: What is your reaction to this recent development?
+If you are a resident of Muntinlupa City, do you approve the way the local authorities rescued the individuals spotted on city streets?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.